Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 Increased certainty

 A significant advantage of matching with a donor in our frozen program is the increased certainty it brings to the egg donation process.
-When you match with an egg donor who is available for a frozen cycle, she has either completed her retrieval or has completed most or all of her medical screening and will be starting her cycle soon.
+When you match with a donor in our frozen program, she will have already completed her initial retrieval.
 With things like genetic testing results and psych clearance in hand, this means fewer unknowns and a smoother path forward.

 But what does this mean for you in practical terms?
 It means less waiting, less anxiety, and more confidence in the process.
 You'll know from the start that your chosen donor has met all medical requirements to donate, reducing the risk of last-minute surprises or disappointments.
 This can be particularly reassuring for intended parents who have experienced setbacks in their fertility journey and are seeking a more predictable path forward.